dakula009/Chinese_Administrative_Names_Collector/README.md

 Run the script "Get_Admins_1.0.py"

-There major output will be a txt file containing collected informaiton
+The major output will be a txt file containing collected informaiton

 In the output file "Chinese_Admins_1to4_unique.txt", each row is composed by Admin1 + Admin2 + Admin3 + Admin4

+The script can resume from break-points.
+If anything wierd happens, simply kill the script, and it will continue from the last saved checkpoint.
+It might collect some repeated information in some cases, but it will automatically delete the duplicates once it finishes running.

 ## Contributing